Lapin0t/phd-manuscript/main/03_substitution.typ

 #let cfg = de(cop("Conf"))
 #let ecx = de(cop("ECtx"))

-Substitution monoids have neatly been generalized to abstract scopes, but for modelling OGS a part of the theory of substitution is still missing.
-As explained in the introductory chapter #peio[ref précise?], in OGS we will typically see other syntactic constructs such as _values_, _evaluation contexts_ and evaluator _configurations_.
+Substitution monoids have neatly been generalized to abstract scopes, but for the purpose of modelling OGS, a part of the theory of substitution is still missing.
+As explained in the introductory chapter #peio[ref précise?], in OGS we will typically see#yann[refer to?
+Manipulate?] other syntactic constructs such as _values_, _evaluation contexts_ and evaluator _configurations_.
 Values can be readily represented as a scoped-and-typed family $ val cl S -> T -> base.Set. $ In contrast, evaluation contexts are better represented as a family $ ecx cl S -> T -> T -> base.Set, $